-- Ministries should consider reforming internal institutional arrangements to ensure dedicated capacity for climate change issues.
+- Ministries of Finance should build their leadership capabilities by establishing clarity on their top-level political priorities for climate action, communicating them clearly internally and externally and mobilizing capacity through clear institutional arrangements and responsibilities on climate change.
+Ministries of Finance should consider: (i) developing their own explicit mandate with respect to driving climate action, including through modifying the current mandate or strategy; (ii) developing and publishing an organizational strategy on climate change; (iii) designating clear responsibilities for coordination and delivery of climate change-related work internally and collaboration and coordination with other departments and stakeholders; (iv) determining the capabilities needed to meet the climate objectives and a plan for building this internally and externally; (v) ensuring the sustainability of their own operations. - Ministries should consider reforming internal institutional arrangements to ensure dedicated capacity for climate change issues.
 This could include setting up effective processes for internal and external collaboration, ensuring clear responsibilities for key areas of work, and having designated and qualified staff who act as focal points.
-Where resources permit, dedicated climate units combining redeployment of existing staff and recruitment of new experts should be considered; alternatively, a small team can be dedicated to coordinating climate work. - Ministries of Finance should seek opportunities to capitalize on synergies in addressing competing priorities (perceived or actual) due to the current multiple crises (e.g. energy, climate and cost of living).
-They should coordinate with other agencies on a unified and well communicated response across government and with external stakeholders and the general public as appropriate.
+Where resources permit, dedicated climate units combining redeployment of existing staff and recruitment of new experts should be considered; alternatively, a small team can be dedicated to coordinating climate work. - Ministries of Finance should seek opportunities to capitalize on synergies in addressing competing priorities (perceived or actual) due to the current multiple crises (e.g., energy, climate and cost of living).
+They should coordinate with other agencies on a unified and well communicated response across government and with external stakeholders and the wider public.

-Capability 2: Coordination and collaboration for whole-of-economy climate action
+Capability 2.
+Coordination and collaboration for whole-ofeconomy climate action